Young Democrats (Netherlands): International ties

-The Young Democrats of the Netherlands, together with the Youth Organisation Freedom and Democracy (JOVD), are members of both the European Liberal Youth (LYMEC) and the International Federation of Liberal Youth (IFLRY).
+The Young Democrats of the Netherlands, similarly to the Youth Organisation Freedom and Democracy (JOVD), are members of both the European Liberal Youth (LYMEC) and the International Federation of Liberal Youth (IFLRY).

 Young Democrat Bart Woord was the president of the IFLRY Bureau from November 2009 to November 2010.

-Currently, from November 2010, Ivo Thijssen is the representative of the LYMEC Bureau in the IFLRY Bureau.

 Furthermore, there exist close bilateral ties with the German, Belgian, British and Tunisian young liberals.